roverandrew/keepitclean/README.md

                 This will be used later to know which socket ID data the returned inappropriate content data should be sent to.
             </li>
         </ol>
         <p><b>NOTE:</b> Policies that evaluate to an authenticated request are to be cached, thus allowing an authorized user to skip the invokation of the                 Authorizer Handler for any subsequent requests (for a set period of time) made to the API Gateway.
-For our use case, caching time should be set to 30             minutes. <b>Users with cached policies that evaluate to an authenticated request are to have their request skip step 3 & 4 and
+For our use case, caching time should be set to 30             minutes.
-          go to <a href="#step-4"> step 4.</a></b>
         </p>
     </li>
 </ol>